MichaelCurrin/os-genesis/README.md

 > Automate config and package management on a dev laptop

+## What is this?

+A simple project which contains Bash shell scripts to configure, install and update packages on a Linux machine.
+These are in version control and can be run repeatedly, managing it easy to maintain a machine or setup a new one.

 ## Features

 - Make it easy to setup and maintain a Linux dev environment.